Jasmin25/cookie-deleter/ReadMe.md

 ### Method 1: Install from the release ZIP file
 1. Go to the [Releases](https://github.com/Jasmin25/cookie-deleter/releases) page of the GitHub repository.
-2. Download the .zip file for the latest release.
+2. Download the CookieDeleter.zip file for the latest release.
-3. Extract the contents of the .zip file to a folder on your computer.
+3. Extract the contents of the CookieDeleter.zip file to a folder on your computer.
 4. Open Google Chrome and go to `chrome://extensions/`.
 5. Enable "Developer mode" by toggling the switch in the top-right corner.
-6. Click the "Load unpacked" button and select the folder where you extracted the .zip file.
+6. Click the "Load unpacked" button and select the folder where you extracted the CookieDeleter.zip file.
 7. The Cookie Deleter extension should now appear in the list of installed extensions.

 ### Method 2: Install using git clone